Rumour Has It: De Jong and Ter Stegen among four Barca players wanted by Bayern

 - Barca's move for Manchester City star Raheem Sterling is dependent on the future of Ousmane Dembele, says Sport.
 Dembele has been linked with Liverpool and Manchester United previously.

 - Calciomercato claims Milan will wait to sign wantaway Torino star Andrea Belotti on a free transfer at the end of the season.
-Monday's Tuttosport reports Serie A champions and city rivals Inter are also interested in the Italy international.
+Tuttosport reports Serie A champion and city rival Inter are also interested in the Italy international.

-- The Daily Telegraph reports Newcastle United are eyeing a move for Ralf Rangnick as their sporting director following the club's huge takeover.
-Rangnick currently works for Russian side Lokomotiv Moscow.
+- The Daily Telegraph reports Newcastle United is eyeing a move for Ralf Rangnick as its sporting director in the wake of the club's huge takeover.
+Rangnick works for Russian side Lokomotiv Moscow.